What is a Flat Rack Container and When To Use It For Transport

 Risks of Shipping With a Flat Rack Container

 Think about what has been said about flexibility.
-If you are able to load a container at your shipping facility and unload it at its final destination using the same container, it means your cargo was never transferred to separate equipment.
+Suppose you can load a container at your shipping facility and unload it at its final destination using the same container.
+In that case, your cargo was never transferred to separate equipment.
 The absence of cargo transfers decreases the chance of damage and even of it falling into the wrong hands.

-Due to the fact that flat racks only have walls or stability posts at their ends, you risk being exposed to the elements of the ocean.
+Because flat racks only have walls or stability posts at their ends, you risk being exposed to the elements of the ocean.
 That said, similar to transporting on a flatbed trailer, your stuff can be covered with a tarp.
-If you’ve ever transported using a tarp, you know that it does not entirely seal your stuff as a container or dry van trailer would.
+If you’ve ever transported using a tarp, it does not entirely seal your stuff as a container or dry van trailer would.

 When is a Flat Rack Container Best for Transport?

-Flat rack container shipping is definitely right for you if you are accustomed to transporting domestic freight utilizing a flatbed or other sort of open-deck trailer.
-In fact, you would probably utilize an open-deck trailer to transport your cargo to the port, where it would be loaded onto a flat rack.
+Flat rack container shipping is right for you if you are accustomed to transporting domestic freight utilizing a flatbed or other sorts of open-deck trailer.
+You would probably utilize an open-deck trailer to transport your cargo to the port, which would be loaded onto a flat rack.
 This is particularly true if you are shipping over-dimensional (OD) freight.

 Contact Us for a Flat Rack Container Transport Quote!